 Pay is variable and based on scale of projects undertaken and your reputation and experience.

+You don't need any specific training to be a screenwriter but you will need creative writing talent.
 Screenwriting competitions are a good way to get noticed by broadcasters and regional screen agencies.
 You could also submit your work to the BBC Writers Room.

 - excellent literacy skills